 State funding for local transportation projects is available primarily through the State Transportation Improvement Program (STIP).
-A list of the current projects funded under this program and other funding program is included in Appendix G. It is anticipated that the California Transportation Commission (CTC) will finalize the Fund Estimate (FE) for the 2014 STIP in Fall 2013.
-C/CAG recommended a list of projects to the Metropolitan Transportation Commission (MTC) for incorporation into a regional recommendation.
-The recently updated draft list of projects in San Mateo County for the 2014 STIP (as of October 2013) is in Table 8-1.
+It is anticipated that the California Transportation Commission (CTC) will finalize the Fund Estimate (FE) for the 2016 STIP in March 2016.
+C/CAG recommends a list of projects to the Metropolitan Transportation Commission (MTC) for incorporation into a regional recommendation to the California Transportation Commission (CTC).
+The C/CAG Board adopted list of projects in San Mateo County for the 2016 STIP is in Table 9.

-Table 7 Table 8-1: Proposed 2014 State Transportation Improvement Program
+Table 9 - Draft 2016 State Transportation Improvement Program

-SUMMARY of PROPOSED 2014 STIP FOR SAN MATEO COUNTY (\$1,000's)
+SUMMARY of PROPOSED 2016 STIP FOR SAN MATEO COUNTY $(\$1,000\mbox{'s})$